jdleesmiller/jdleesmiller.github.io/_posts/2023-06-11-bootstrap-confidence-intervals-sql-postgresql-bigquery.markdown

 - `bootstrap_indexes` is as it was in the pure case.
 - `bootstrap_variates` generates 1000 \\(\\textrm{Uniform}(0,1)\\) random numbers for each of the 10000 observations; like `bootstrap_map` in the 'pure' bootstrap query above, it has 10 million rows.
 - `bootstrap_weights` converts the variates from the uniform distribution to the Poisson distribution using [inverse transform sampling](https://en.wikipedia.org/wiki/Inverse_transform_sampling), in which we invert the Poisson cumulative distribution function [^do-not-combine].
 The `CASE` statement here is basically an unrolled loop generated from [this R code](https://github.com/jdleesmiller/sql-bootstrap/blob/d654236aa6f669fcd5ab68c3827d40eeb95d3092/make-sql-bootstrap.R#L22-L35); it encodes that, when drawing from the \\(\\textrm{Poisson}(1)\\) distribution, one obtains 0 with probability 0.368, 0 or 1 with probability 0.736, 0, 1, or 2 with probability 0.920, and so on, up to 15 where the probability is so close to 1 that we start to hit the limits of 64-bit floating point numbers.
-- `bootstrap_measures` again computes the mean mass for each resample, but this time it does so by finding a weighted average using the bootstrap weights.
+- `bootstrap` again computes the mean mass for each resample, but this time it does so by finding a weighted average using the bootstrap weights.
-- `bootstrap_ci` and `sample_measures` are exactly as before.
+- `bootstrap_ci` and `sample` are exactly as before.

 This query produces essentially the same results, but in ~12s rather than ~20s for the 'pure' bootstrap query above, which may not seem like much given all the extra mathematics, but it can be a larger savings for larger datasets.